 The City Development and Zoning Code require a developer to provide access and public services to all lots created through the land use and subdivision process in accordance with City Development Code, Standards, and policies.
 The Developer of the Subdivision is proposing the design and construction of public facilities or improvements to comply with these requirements.
 All public facility improvements are to be designed and constructed in accordance with the current City-adopted zoning and development codes and City design and construction standards.
 As of the date of this technical memorandum, City standards are the current versions of the Washington County Uniform Road Improvement Design Standards and the American Public Works Association (APWA) Standard Specifications for Public Works Construction.
-In addition to these Standards, public improvements must be designed and construction of public improvements must be designed and stamped by a Professional Engineer (P.E.), licensed in the State of Oregon.
+In addition to these Standards, public improvements must be designed and constructed in accordance with all City requirements and conditions of approval.
+All final plans for construction of public improvements must be designed and stamped by a Professional Engineer (P.E.), licensed in the State of Oregon.